Swifty108/Acme-Apartments-Demo-Project/README.md

 3. A `Manager` can approve or disapprove an application along with the authority to approve or deny maintenance requests

 [Click here](https://github.com/rajndev/Acme-Apartments-ASP.NET-Core-Demo-Web-App/wiki) for the application wiki.

+[Click here](https://acmeapartments.rajnarayanan.com) for a live demo of the project.